iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 > I suffer with aspergers and found the app to have easy to answer questions, however I think some of the questions needed more options as I have been bleeding longer than 6 weeks so couldn't answer question correctly.
 And when I finished the questions the website won't work so couldn't find if anyone in my area has/suspected covid.
 I still don't feel safe or reassured by this app.<br> :date: __2020-06-20 11:29:10__

 > Can't progress beyond the introductory questions about being able to get out and wherher needing walking aids.
 At this stage it just stops and progresses no further.
 Is this app clever enough to assess my veracity? 😳 Will have to uninstall.
 Quick question: just how secure is this app?<br> :date: __2020-06-20 10:39:39__

-> After I click PROFILE to self-report I am presented with a list of over two dozen studies and need to check one prior to proceeding.
-NONE of the surveys listed is "COVID Symptom Study."
-Don't know what to check - so not self reporting anything<br> :date: __2020-06-16 18:43:10__

-> Good idea.
-But, poorly written.
-App can not be moved to external SD memory<br> :date: __2020-06-15 13:50:07__

-> Read the privacy policy and the terms of use.<br> :date: __2020-06-15 06:15:15__

-> The app worked very well for weeks but has now crashed.
-A message comes up that the Covid Symptom Study has stopped.
-Is this due to the latest update on 8th June?<br> :date: __2020-06-13 19:58:55__